 My favorite restaurant from this trip was also in Squamish, a place called The Crabapple Café – so cute and so good!
 Amazing coffee, fresh ingredients, kid-friendly, and great service … a win all around.

 Squamish is about a 45 minute drive to Whistler Blackcomb, the biggest ski resort in North America and where the winter Olympics were held in 2010.
-I’ll write about our Whistler experience in a separate post, but driving there from Squamish was a breeze.
+I wrote about our Whistler experience in a separate post (Skiing with Kids), but driving there from Squamish was a breeze.
 I would personally recommend that as opposed to staying at the ski resort in Whistler.
 Squamish is also about a 45 minute drive to Vancouver, which was a city we very much enjoyed that I will also write more about in a separate post.
 Both of these drives are on the Sea to Sky Highway with breathtaking views the whole way!